Gerald B. and Beverley Tonkens House: Variations in design

 Over the eighteen month construction period, a number of minor changes were made to the original design.
 These included modifying the driveway, installing additional electrical outlets to the exterior of the house and increasing the size of the master bedroom.
 A pool was included in initial designs and registered by Taliesin.
 In late 1955, Eric Lloyd Wright proposed that the pool be relocated as it was positioned above solid ground, with only earth fill below.
 Although the pool was relocated and re-sized, it was never built.
-A cabana and covered porch were also envisioned for the home, but these did not make it onto the final designs.
+A cabana and covered porch were also envisioned for the site, but these did not make it onto the final designs.

 Repair and restoration

 In July 2001, renovations were undertaken to restore and upgrade the home's aging roof, original plumbing, wiring and kitchen.
-During this time, a heavy rainstorm hit the Greater Cincinnati area.
-In addition to flooding more than 70 homes and killing three people, strong winds blew protective tarp off the roof, exposing it to the heavy downpour.
+As works were underway, a heavy rainstorm hit the Greater Cincinnati area.
+Strong winds blew protective tarp off the roof, exposing it to the heavy downpour.
 The Philippine mahogany walls and cabinetry in the living room, dining room and kitchen all suffered significant water damage, as did the home's precast concrete block ceiling.
 These elements required replacement, a project that took almost a year to complete.
 Care was taken to ensure the renovations were sympathetic to the original design and character of the home and it continues to be the only largely unaltered Frank Lloyd Wright house in the Greater Cincinnati area.

+The house was placed for sale in February 2013, for the first time in its history, and was ultimately sold in May 2015.
 In mid-2015, the new roof was found to have failed.
 Additional repairs are currently underway, a complex task due to the unique design of the structure.